Quick Links

 The impact of the Mathematics Curriculum at the end of Key Stage 3

-There will be formal Mathematics assessments each term, allowing students to have greater understanding of the way their examinations will be marked, and the variation of questions asked.
-This will also provide students with additional feedback from their teacher as RAG sheets are completed which clearly shows topic areas they are secure in and ones which they could progress further in.
+There will be formal Mathematics assessments 2/3 times a year, allowing students to have greater understanding of the way their examinations will be marked, and the variation of questions asked.
+All assessments will contain content (from lessons) that they have previously been taught.

 The Key Stage 3 Mathematics curriculum ensures that students are prepared for the content and skills required in Year 10 and 11.
 The curriculum also aims to provide students with the ability to logically solve problems, preparing them for the world of work and everyday life.